seatme/AFNetworking/README.md

 A few of the improvements and changes over upstream include:

+  * **ARC** - we hit a bug with retain cycle.
+It was actually easier converting to arc than finding it.
   * **Ability to override the cache storage policy** (this improves support for NSURLCache and replacements like SDURLCache)
   * **iOS Multitasking support built in.**
   * **Allows configuration of the callback queue used to return asynchronous responses** instead of hard coding to `main_queue`.
 (The queue usedf by default is the queue used to create the operation).